libtangle/qcgpu/README.md

 Could try and use sparse matrices for the gates

+A stretch goal for this project is to also (optionally) simulate decoherence, to allow for more realistic simulations.

 ## License

 This software is licensed under the MIT licence (see `LICENSE.md`)